all-maps-lie/all-maps-lie-2020/README.md

 > "instead of focusing on how we can map the subject...[we could] focus on the ways in which mapping and the cartographic gaze have coded subjects and produced identities" - Pickles, 2004

 ### Lecture
+* Course overview & logistics
+* Introduction to critical cartography, critique, and the politics of maps

 ### Studio: Map Critique